kyuupichan/electrumx/docs/environment.rst

 .. envvar:: SESSION_TIMEOUT

   An integer number of seconds defaulting to 600.
-Sessions with no activity for longer than this are disconnected.
-Properly functioning Electrum clients by default will send pings roughly every 60 seconds.
+Sessions that have not sent a request for longer than this are disconnected.
+Properly functioning clients should send a :func:`server.ping` request once roughly 450 seconds have passed since the previous request, in order to avoid disconnection.

 Peer Discovery